 Fish Scale Lace is a classic stitch pattern that knitters love to incorporate into fancy pattern schemes.
-It's actually quite easy and requires just three intermediate knitting stitches that you may already be familiar with.
+It's actually quite easy and requires just three intermediate knitting stitches with which you may already be familiar.

 If you've been knitting for some time, you will have no problems with Fish Scale Lace.
 There are just three main stitches that create the increases and decreases needed for the lace.

-Do be sure that your wrong side stitches line up correctly with the lace work on the right side.
+Make sure that your wrong side stitches line up correctly with the lacework on the right side.
 It can be very easy to get off by a single knit or purl stitch, so pay attention, count, and recount as you go.

 The pattern is a panel of 17 stitches.

 - Row 1 (right side): Knit 1, yo, knit 3, slip 1, knit 1, psso, purl 5, k2tog, knit 3, yo, knit 1.

 - Row 2: Purl 6, knit 5, purl 6.